woossi0/suite/docs/geoexplorer/src/using/createfeature.rst

 Create
 ======

-.. warning:: Document status: **Draft**

 With GeoExplorer you can create new features in layers published through a local instance of GeoServer.
 You can define the spatial information (location) for the feature, as well as the attribute information.

 .. note:: GeoServer authentication is required to create features through GeoExplorer.
 For more information, please refer to the :ref:`geoexplorer.using.login` section.

-.. warning:: Creating features happens directly on the data source published in GeoServer (via :term:`WFS-T`), so any changes go live immediately after they have been saved.
+.. warning:: Creating features happens directly on the data source published in GeoServer (via :term:`WFS-T`), so any changes will be available immediately after they have been saved.

 #.
 To create a new feature, select the layer you want to add features to, click :guilabel:`Edit` on the :ref:`geoexplorer.workspace.toolbar` and then click :guilabel:`Create`.